Blandevar: Hospitals

 The nearest hospitals are the Government health center at Irapuram, the MOSC medical college 7 km away and the Pazhanganadu Samarittan hospital which is 10 km away.

 Nearest places

 The nearest railway stations are 25 km away at Aluva or 30 km away at Ernakulam.
-The nearest airport is Cochin Airport (Nedumbasserry) about 24 km away.
+The nearest airport is Cochin International Airport, Nedumbassery about 24 km away.
 Blandevar is 6 km from the Thiruvananthapuram – Angamaly state highway to the north and 6 km from the Ernakulam – Madurai national highway to the south.